-The n by n matrix $\Sigma = [\sigma{ij}]^{r}$, called the covariance matrix, is symmetric and the diagonal elements are simply the variances.
+We label the return data for a given universe of n risky assets as r_1, r_2, \ldots, r_n and label the covariance of r_i and r_j as $\sigma{i,j}$.
+The n by n matrix $\Sigma = [\sigma{i,j}]$ is called the covariance matrix.
+It is symmetric and the diagonal elements are simply the variances.
 We assume it is invertible.

 A portfolio is constructed from the n given assets by specifying the percentage of the value of the portfolio which is invested in each asset.
 As stated earlier, we assume that the scale of investment does not affect the percentages in the sense that investors with the same risk-return preferences will select the same portfolios regardless of the size of their investments.
-Hence in specifying a portfolio, we need only specify the percentage invested in each asset; it is called the weight of asset i in the portfolio.
+Hence in specifying a portfolio, we need only specify the percentage invested in each security.
+We let w_i denote the percentage invested in the i-th asset; it is called the weight of asset i in the portfolio.